gnperdue/OscCalcCore/README.md

 To-do:

+* Vet the calculation carefully - things look a little buggy at low energy for electron neutrino appearance.

 * Expand the API for R code to call functions.

-* Add an R script demoing some of the code.
+* Expand the R scripts demoing some of the code so making some more common plots is easier.